RiriJane/Intro-To-Networks-CISCO/README.md

 - entering global configuration mode
 - entering subconfigration mode such as line or interface configuration mode
 - exiting subconfiguration mode
-- returning directly to a privileged EXEC mode in mode
+- returning directly to a privileged EXEC mode in any mode

 Below is the diagram of the exercice :